Where were you on September 11, 2001? I was in Bermuda, ticketed to fly home to New York on Sunday, September 9th.

-The fish underwater did not know about the horror in New York City, Washington, DC, and Shanksville, Pennsylvania, and their quiet beauty calmed me.
-I think of 9/11 each time since that I have suited up for a dive.
+I think of 9/11 each time since that I have suited up for a dive ever since.

 A B-25 bomber had stuck the Empire State Building during the black-out nights of WWII.
 But this hole was much larger than the vintage photos I had seen of that accident in the 1940s.